Kongduino/RAK4631_I2C_Scanner/README.md

 #endif
 ```

 Where `XXXXXXXX` is your user ID.
 This works for Mac.
-For Linux the paths will be slightly different, but should be easily fixable.
+For Linux and Windows the paths will be slightly different, but should be easily fixable.

 ![i2cscan](i2cscan.gif)